JoeScottBoyle/joescottboyle.github.io/index.md

-# Joe Boyle
 Joseph Scott Boyle (he/him)

-Researcher, science communicator, and diver supporting people as nature
+Transdisciplinary researcher, science communicator, and diver supporting people as nature

+Thanks for making it this far, I hope you find something interesting.
+This website is still under construction, so don't hesitate to let me know if something isn't working.

 ## Projects
 ### Research